 Public buses and TUK TUK are notorious, they drive fast and not obey the traffic rules.
 Take care when passing through them, most road accidents are led by TUK TUK’s and buses.

 TUK TUK is a very handy way to travel to the island on short-distance trips.
 It will be inconvenient on long journeys.
 Agree on a price before starting the journey or look for a metered taxi to avoid a big loss.
-If you are in the city book your taxi through taxi service providers it is the safest way to travel by TUK TUK and cheap too.
+If you are in the city, book your taxi through taxi service providers, it is the safest way to travel by TUK TUK and cheap too.
 Never accept free rides offered by TUK TUK.

 Most of the TUK TUK’s are private taxis and prices are decided by the taxi driver.
 They usually have no taxi meters and the price is decided on the distance of the journey.
 Knowing the price before the journey is very essential, otherwise, the commuters have no option than paying what demanded by the taxi driver and it is usually more than double the normal price.

-Sigiriya and Habaran are very popular places, where tourist are based while they explore the cultural triangle of Sri Lanka.
+Sigiriya and Habaran are very popular cities, where tourist are based while they explore the cultural triangle of Sri Lanka.
 Avoid night walk and late evening walk in those places and try to use the vehicle whenever you move into those areas, in order to avoid wild elephant attacks.

-There can be crocodiles in rivers, canals, and tanks and it is strongly recommended to be away from inland water resources such as tanks if you are not very sure that they are free of the crocodiles.
+Crocodiles can be spotted in rivers, canals, and tanks and it is strongly recommended to be away from inland water resources such as tanks if you are not very sure that they are free of the crocodiles.
 Several crocodile attacks are reported in the island, every year, especially during the rainy season due to the flooding.
 The crocodiles have been sighted even in beach resort areas such as Arugambe.